-Kris Huber was born on June 12, 1989 in Wilkes-Barre, PA.
+Kris Huber was born on June of 1989 in Wilkes-Barre, PA.
 He developed an interest in music at a young age with the help of family encouragement.
 He took on the drums at around ten years old and studied under different instructors for approximately two years.

 “Once I started grasping the concepts of counting out time signatures and, you know, the basic structure of grooves and beats, I decided to teach myself by listening to artists that I enjoyed and trying to analyze what the drummers were doing.”